Chinese Wikipedia

 The Chinese Wikipedia has been blocked in mainland China since May 2015.
-Despite the block in China, it is still one of the ten most active language versions of Wikipedia (and it has the eighth-highest number of active users as of August 2021) due to contributions from users from Taiwan, Hong Kong, Macau, Singapore, Malaysia, and the large Chinese diaspora.

-Taiwan and Hong Kong contribute most of the page views of the Chinese Wikipedia.
+Nonetheless, the Chinese Wikipedia is still one of the top ten most active versions of Wikipedia by number of edits and number of editors, due to contributions from users from Taiwan, Hong Kong, Macau, Singapore, Malaysia, and the Chinese diaspora.
+Readers from Taiwan and Hong Kong contribute most of the page views of the Chinese Wikipedia.